tubery/showCase/README.md

 Finished making saturn after modelling it after a design I found.
 Now I can finish up and write the content and submit this project

+03/07/23

+I have run out of time to truly polish this website and write better content and find better images but this will have to do as there is only 13 days until th deadline